Louritan/Louritan/README.md

 - Computer Science student;
 - Working on Plasoft as full stack developer;
-- C++, C#, JavaScript, TypeScript, Angular, Node, Postgres;
+- C++, Node, React, React Native, Angular, Docker, PostgreSQL;
-- Like to play League of Legends, Ragnarok Online, Soulsborne and many others;
+- Like to play League of Legends, Ragnarok Online, Soulslike and many others;